Bi-objective Ranking and Selection Using Stochastic Kriging: Test problems

-To assess the performance of the proposed procedures, we use the WFG3, WFG4 and DTLZ7 functions.
-The WFG test suite is a state-of-the-art scalable test problem toolkit, which allows to construct problems with any number of objectives and decision variables; features such as modality and separability can be customized, using a set of shape and transformation functions.
-WFG3 is a non-separable and unimodal problem with a linear Pareto front, WFG4 is a separable and multimodal problem with a concave Pareto front, and DTLZ7 is a disconnected and multi-modal problem (see \citealt{huband2006review} for the analytical expressions and detailed characteristics of these functions).
+We choose three standard test problems from the \emph{deterministic} multi-objective literature (WFG3, WFG4 and DTLZ7) to assess the performance of the proposed procedures.
+The WFG test suite is state-of-the-art and allows the analyst to construct problems with any number of objectives and decision variables; features such as modality and separability can also be customized, using a set of shape and transformation functions.
+WFG3 is a non-separable and unimodal problem with a linear Pareto front, WFG4 is a separable and multimodal problem with a concave Pareto front, and DTLZ7 is a disconnected and multi-modal problem (see \citealt{huband2006review} for the analytical expressions and detailed characteristics of these problems).
 The set of points $S$ being considered is discrete and contains a fixed and known number of truly Pareto optimal points, denoted $PS_t$.
 Table \ref{table:scenarios} summarizes the experimental scenarios, and Figure \ref{fig:truefronts} illustrates the objective space of the test functions.
-The three functions vary in difficulty: WFG3 is easier to solve than WFG4, which is easier than DTLZ7.
-This is due to the shape and geometry of the front, and the domain and range of the functions.